vitessio/website/content/en/docs/16.0/reference/programs/mysqlctld.md

 title: mysqlctld
 ---

-`mysqlctld` is a gRPC server that can be used instead of `mysqlctl`.
-If the target directories are empty when it is invoked, it automatically performs an `init`.
-The process can subsequently receive gRPC commands from a `vttablet` to perform housekeeping operations like shutting down and restarting the `mysqld` instance as needed.
+`mysqlctld` is a gRPC server that can be used instead of the [`mysqlctl`](../mysqlctl/) client tool.
+If the target directories are empty when it is invoked, it automatically performs initialization operations to bootstrap the `mysqld` instance before starting it.
+The `mysqlctld` process can subsequently receive gRPC commands from a `vttablet` to perform housekeeping operations like shutting down and restarting the `mysqld` instance as needed.

 {{< warning >}}
 `mysqld_safe` is not used so the `mysqld` process will not be automatically restarted in case of a failure.